Csant01/infs3605-application/README.md

 # IMPORTANT DETAILS FOR MARKER

 Please ensure to upload the `database.db` file into the emulator before testing the application.
+You can download this file directly from above.
 The application is **non-functional** without the necessary data in place.

 Firstly run the emulator and complete the following steps: